Liberty County, Georgia: Education

 The Liberty district operates public schools, including the comprehensive high school Liberty County High School and the Bradwell Institute, as well as its educative middle schools Midway Middle School, Lewis Frasier Middle School, and Snelson-Golden Middle School.

 They also provide a career academy, Liberty College & Career Academy (LCCA), for extra academics where students study for a profession they could seek out in the future.

 In the media

 The 2014 independent film, A Promise, was filmed in Liberty County.

 Politics

+As a predominantly African-American county home to a prominent military base (Fort Stewart), Liberty is a Democratic stronghold.
+It has consistently supported Democrats for president since 1992 (the longest active streak in Southeast Georgia) and was last contested at this level in the 2000s, when Southern Republican George W. Bush came within single digits of carrying the county in both of his elections (coming within less than 4% in 2004).